highlightjs/highlight.js/README.md

 This will find and highlight code inside of `<pre><code>` tags; it tries to detect the language automatically.
-If automatic detection doesn’t work for you, or you simply prefer to be explicit, you can specify the language manually in the using the `class` attribute:
+If automatic detection doesn’t work for you, or you simply prefer to be explicit, you can specify the language manually in using the `class` attribute:

 ```html